erusev/parsedown/README.md

 ### Security

 Parsedown does not sanitize the HTML that it generates.
-When you deal with untrusted content (ex: user commnets) you should also use a HTML sanitizer like [HTML Purifier](http://htmlpurifier.org/).
+When you deal with untrusted content (ex: user comments) you should also use a HTML sanitizer like [HTML Purifier](http://htmlpurifier.org/).

 ### Questions